Service

 Ducted extraction with make-up air

 The preferred solution for high-performance homes is a conventional ducted range hood paired with a dedicated make-up air supply.
-When the hood runs, a controlled volume of fresh air enters the building through an automated damper — replacing exactly what’s being extracted, keeping the building at neutral pressure.
+When the hood runs, a small interlocked inline fan draws a controlled volume of fresh air in through a dedicated make-up air inlet — replacing exactly what’s being extracted, keeping the building at neutral pressure.

 This approach gives you full extraction performance without compromising your building envelope, your MVHR system, or your airtightness result.
-The make-up air damper is interlocked with the range hood: when the hood stops, the damper closes and the building returns to its normal sealed state.
+The make-up air fan is interlocked with the range hood via a power-sensing relay: when the hood stops, the fan switches off and the sealing insulated shutters reseal both penetrations, returning the building to its normal sealed state.

 Make-up air system layout for a ducted range hood in an airtight home — showing dual Thermobox wall penetrations, inline fan with speed control, Powersense LC relay trigger, and minimum separation distances